devict/hacktoberfest/README.md

 ## Participate

 Make Wichita a better place through code.
-Hop on over to the [devICT Hacktoberfest app](https://devict-hacktoberfest.herokuapp.com) and register with your GitHub profile.
+Hop on to the [devICT Hacktoberfest app](https://devict-hacktoberfest.herokuapp.com) and register with your GitHub profile.